DTJF/libpruio/src/doc/_3_pins.md

 (and both CPU balls must not be set in contrary output states, in order to avoid hardware damages).

-Here's an overview of the Beaglebone Black default configuration (the Beaglebone White setting is different). \Proj can operate on all colored pins
+Here's an overview of the Beaglebone Black default configuration.
+The settings for other Beaglebones (White, Green, Blue, Pocket-, ...) are different. \Proj can operate on all colored pins

 ![Header pins controllable by libpruio](pins.png)

 This section explains the different functions the header pins can work in and gives detailed information about the limits.